Fairooz14/Note-App/README.md

 This project relies on the following packages:
 - sqflite: For SQLite database management.
 - path_provider: For accessing the app's file storage.
+- GetX: For state management, navigation, and reactive programming.
+- awesome_dialog: For alart and dialog boxes.

 ## Folder Structure 📂